 Heysen Street is one of these missing links.
 This “country standard” road lies on the northern edge of the Oakey Hill Nature Reserve and passes under the Tuggeranong Parkway.
 The cyclist needs to ride up a hill, on a road without a shoulder or lighting.
 When a car comes from behind it will need to cross the centre line to provide the required clearance to the cyclist.
 Unfortunately, from the bottom of the hill, the driver cannot see if a car is coming from the other direction.
 As the cyclist is slow, the driver could wait but is not likely to.
 The cyclist gets nervous – and for a very good reason!

 Heysen Street should have been straight forward.
-It was supported by the equestrian association, Pedal Power ACT and the Weston Creek Community Council.
 The reserve was a minor one and degraded.
 The initial suggestion for a bike lane was rejected, however, finally the ACT Government has committed to building a separate bike path.
 The ACT Government Fast-track stimulus package pushed it over the line.
 Nevertheless, it was not until this month that it was finally announced.
 Hurray – this is excellent news!